-Member's Statement 186 - 6(2): Congratulations to Akutaq Bathory-Williamson
+Member's Statement 187 - 6(2): Congratulations to Akutaq Bathory-Williamson

 Hon.
 P.J.
-Akeeagok (interpretation): Thank you, and good afternoon to all of my Iqaluit and Niaqunguut constituents who are listening, and to those who are present here in the Gallery, welcome.
+Akeeagok (interpretation): Thank you, Mr. Speaker.
+I say "good afternoon" to my constituents in Iqaluit-Niaqunnguu who are listening, and to those who are present here in the gallery, welcome.